 - Permit sufficient latitude and decision-making authority to the Job performer.

-- Ensure optimum utilization of job holder current skills abilities
+- Ensure optimum utilization of job holder's current skills abilities

 - Unless a specific job requires it, maintain impartiality when it comes to preconceptions about sex, ethnicity, or other potentially discriminatory characteristics?